Terms of Service

 23.4 Your use of the API must be fair, reasonable and/or not excessive (as determined by us).
 Our determination may include considering average or estimated typical usage of the API or unfair loading on our Underlying Systems.
 Without limiting the remainder of this clause, you must comply with any call restriction set out in writing between us or advised by us.
 The call restrictions are set and granted at our discretion, we may raise or lower the restriction limits at any time.

-23.5 When you use and/or display the Content, you must include the relevant Attribution.
+- include the relevant Attribution.
 The Attribution must be immediately above, below or beside the Content in a font size no smaller than the Content.
 We grant to you a non-transferable, non-sublicenseable, non-exclusive, revocable, license while you use our API in accordance with the Terms to display our brand features for the purpose of promoting or advertising that you use the API.
-You agree that we have sole discretion to determine whether your Attribution(s) and use of our brand features are satisfactory.
+You agree that we have sole discretion to determine whether your Attribution(s) and use of our brand features are satisfactory; and

 23.6 In addition to providing appropriate Attribution in accordance with clause 23.5 you must not use or display the Content or make any statement regarding your use of the API: